Use and disclosure of personal information

 - invite you to participate in surveys or research.

 Deakin engages consultants and contractors to provide it with services.
 Contracted service providers are bound by contract to:

 - use personal information provided by Deakin only for the performance of the contracted service

 - to have in place administrative and technical measures to keep the personal information secure

 - to protect personal information from unauthorised access, use, disclosure, modification or deletion.

 Deakin discloses personal information to its consultants and contractors only to the extent required by them to provide the contracted service.

 Access to information by third parties

-Deakin does not provide personal information about its staff and students to third parties unless we're satisfied that:
+Deakin does not provide personal information about its staff and students to third parties, other than its contracted service providers, unless we're satisfied that:

 - the disclosure is authorised under relevant privacy legislation